Teahouse-Studios/akari-bot/CONTRIBUTING.md

 ### Commit Message Convention

-Commit messages should be written in Chinese or English.
+Commit messages should be written in English or Simplified Chinese.
 No other strict requirements.

 Following [Conventional Commits](https://www.conventionalcommits.org/) is appreciated but not mandatory.

 ### Pull Request Description

-Pull request titles must be in English.
-The body can be in Chinese or English — just briefly describe the changes.
+Pull request titles refer to the [commit message](#commit-message-convention).
+The body text according to the template.

 It is recommended to [reference related issues](#suggesting-features) in the description by writing `#<number>`.